ieeesb-nitdgp/Arcane/README.md

 # Arcane

+Treasure Hunt website with various admin protected routes for promotion and moderation of participants.

 ### Installation
-- Run ` pip install -r requirements2.txt `
+- Run ` pip install -r requirements.txt `
 - Create a config.json file following <a href="dummy.json">dummy.json</a>
 - Put it inside the Qriosity Folder (one constaining ```settings.py ```
 - Run `python local.py migrate`